cell-org/c0js.cell.computer/README.md

     - `cid`: unique metadata IPFS cid
     - `id`: UINT256 version of the `cid`
     - `encoding`: the IPFS cid encoding type (0 for raw, 1 for dag-pb)
-    - `royaltyReceiver`: royalty receiver of the token according to EIP-2981
-    - `royaltyAmount`: royalty amount of the token according to EIP-2981
 2. Token minting condition
     - `sender`: who is allowed to submit the transaction?
     - `receiver`: who is receiving the NFT when minted?
     - `value`: how much is being paid to the contract?
     - `start`: when does the minting start for this script?
     - `end`: when does the minting expire for this script?
-    - `relations`: various relationship conditions between ERC20/ERC721 contracts and the ownership/burnership/balance of the sender or receiver
+    - `relations`: various relationship descriptions between the token and external addresses (ERC20/ERC721 contracts, minting revenue receivers, or royalty receivers)
     - `sendersHash`: which group of addresses can submit the transaction?
     - `receiversHash`: which group of addresses are allowed to receive the NFTs?
     - `puzzleHash`: hash puzzle